vishaljha2121/Recommender-system/README.md

 # Recommender-system
  Recommender systems are the systems that are designed to recommend things to the user based on many different factors.

+# Content-based filtering
+Content-based filtering recommends items based on the similarity in features between an item and a user preference.
+For example, we can extract features from a movie description and match what a user prefers.
+For example, the movie “Spy” can be featured as a McCarthy movie and will match users that watch McCarthy movies regularly.
+Information about a movie can be extracted from the movie title, descriptions, and information provided by the studio.
+A user preference can be determined by explicit information given by a user, like the demographic information, or information that can be indirectly collected from what the viewers watch, interact and purchase.
+Many recommender systems need to deal with the cold start problem when there is not enough information collected for a new user.
+Deriving user meta-information from user interactions is important.
+For example, we can collect descriptions for movies that a user watched and use that as input to extract a user preference.